Mechanism-led bioelectric repair

 The corneal epithelium maintains a transepithelial potential through active ion transport and barrier integrity.
 When the surface is wounded, local barrier interruption converts that potential into wound-directed ion current and electric fields.
 Corneal epithelial cells can respond to physiologic electric fields with directional migration.

-Human donor cornea studies show that wound currents are measurable and can be increased pharmacologically.
-Chloride flux is a major contributor to the corneal wound current.
-Galvanis uses this biology as a screening system: move the PD signal first, then test whether closure improves in the same model.
+Human donor-cornea studies show the corneal wound current is measurable and can be increased pharmacologically.
+GALVANIS uses this biology as a screening system: move the pharmacodynamic signal first, then test whether closure improves in the same model.

 Endogenous electric fields (EFs)